ngarbezza/testy/README.md

 Please take a look at the `tests` folder, you'll find examples of each possible test you can write.
 Testy is self-tested.

+### Other features

+* **Support for pending tests**: if a test has no body, it will be reported as `[WIP]` and it won't be considered a failure.
+* **Fail-Fast mode**: if enabled, it stops execution in the first test that fails (or has an error).
+Remaining tests will be marked as skipped.
+* **Strict check for assertions**: if a test does not evaluate any assertion while it is executed, the result is considered an error.
+Basically, a test with no assertion is considered a "bad" test.

 ## Why?

 Why another testing library?
 The main reason is that we want to keep simplicity, something it's hard to see in the main testing tools out there.